Ashlar: Etymology

 The word is attested in Middle English and derives from the Old French aisselier, from the Latin axilla, a diminutive of axis, meaning "plank".
 "Clene hewen ashler" often occurs in medieval documents; this means tooled or finely worked, in contradistinction to rough-axed faces.

+In tile carpet installation "ashlar" refers to a vertical 1/2 offset pattern.

 Use

 Ashlar blocks have been used in the construction of many buildings as an alternative to brick or other materials.

-In classical architecture, ashlar wall surfaces were often contrasted with rustication.
+In classical architecture, ashlar wall surfaces were often contrasted with rustication, each employing different chisels and techniques.

 The term is frequently used to describe the dressed stone work of prehistoric Greece and Crete, although the dressed blocks are usually much larger than modern ashlar.
 For example, the tholos tombs of Bronze Age Mycenae use ashlar masonry in the construction of the so-called "beehive" dome.
 This dome consists of finely cut ashlar blocks that decrease in size and terminate in a central capstone.
 These domes are not true domes, but are constructed using the corbel arch.